dutchaug/devfest-2015/app/_i18n/en/_posts/2015-08-01-call-for-papers.markdown

 date:   2015-08-01 09:00:00
 isStaticPost: false
 ---
 GDG Devfest Netherlands 2015 will be held on Saturday October 10th at the University of Amsterdam.
-If you want to be part of this great event as a speaker you knocked on the right door.
+If you want to be part of this great event as a speaker you are invited to submit your Call for Paper as of today!

 #### Presenters – who should speak at the DevFest Conference?